I-OMegaMan/dataIntensive/project/readme.md

 the target produced a number of assumptions that can be made about this secret message:

-1. The message contains ascii text.
+1. The message contains ASCII text.
 2. The AES initialization vector is zero.
 3. AES key selected for this encryption is based on the sha256 of a string in the rockyou password database.
 4. The data is within a single AES256 16 byte block.